CSCI-40500-Summer-2025/Project-4/README.md

 ---

-## 🔧 How to Use This Prototype (Frontend by Shehryar)
+## Frontend Prototype

-This is a simple proof-of-concept web prototype for collecting group availability.

-### ✅ Organizer Instructions:
-1. Enter your **name** and **event title**.
-2. In the **date input box**, type possible event dates — one per line:

-June 10
-June 12
-June 14

-3. Click **Submit** to generate the invitee response form.

-> Note: The organizer name and event title are displayed but not currently used in the output.

----

-### 🧍 Invitee Instructions:
-1. Enter your **name**.
-2. Choose **Yes/No** for each available date using dropdowns.
-3. Click **Submit Response** to record your response.
-4. All submitted responses will be displayed below.

----

-### ⚙️ How to Run the Prototype:
+A proof of concept web prototype that shows how a simple UI can provide improved functionality.

+Instructions for demo:
-- Open the `index.html` file in any browser (e.g., Chrome, Safari).
+1. Open the `index.html` file in any browser (e.g., Chrome, Safari).
-- No setup or installation is required.
+2. The first half of the UI shows simplified organizer input with fields:
+   - Organizer Name
+   - Event title
+   - Dates: Enter one date per line in any forma
+3. Click Submit.
+The simplified invitee UI then shows
+   - Each invite will enter their name and choose yes/no for each date in a dropdown box
+4. Click Submit to enter the next invitee information.

+Notes:
 - This version does **not include** date weights or output saving.

----

-### 💡 Future Improvements:
-- Export responses as CSV.
-- Add backend to store results.
-- Rank dates based on majority availability.